FTC disclosure: This post contains affiliate links, which means I may receive a commission for purchases made through my links.

 In this blog post, you’ll learn 7 ways on how to bring down your website bounce rate and improve your user experience!

-7 Ways to Keep Users Engaged and Reduce Website Bounce Rate
+7 Ways to Keep Users Engaged on Your Website

 1, Have a Fast Website

-A slow website could be a result of a few things like images not being optimised, bad web host, not enough space on the server, just to name a few.
-Maybe it’s time for an upgrade or you may just need to spend some time going through unused media on your website.
+A slow website could be the result of a few things, like images that are not optimized, a bad web host, or not enough space on the server, just to name a few.
+Maybe it’s time for an upgrade, or you may just need to spend some time going through unused media on your website.

 2, Remove Social Media Feed

 This may seem controversial because what’s the point of social media if you aren’t connecting all of them on your website?
-Whilst these social media channels are amazing tools to bring traffic to your website, they aren’t specifically great to keep people on there.
+While these social media channels are fantastic for driving traffic to your website, they aren’t particularly effective at keeping people there.